medcomdk/MedComLandingPage/docs/index.md

   * [4 Release Notes](#4-release-notes)
   * [5 Support or Contact](#5-support-or-contact)

-> Clinical guidelines and use case documents are in both Danish and English.
+> Note: Clinical guidelines and use case documents are in both Danish and English.
 All the remaining documentation will be in English.

 ## 1 MedCom's FHIR Messaging standard